pi-engine/pi-discourse/README.md

 You can switch pjax on or off by changing line 3 in `/asset/script/js/boot.js`,
 on: `pjax = 1;`
 off: `pjax = 0;`

+using master branch and version of may 30, 2013.
+Cause latest version can't return json in discourse's restful controller, will debug later.

+`git checkout e27afda228cab6abe8e124dca35a784a49877cdb`